aleksnavratil/polish-for-normal-people/polish_textbook.md

 Polish does not have just one verb meaning `to go`.
 Instead, it has an overlapping constellation of subtly-different verbs for various `going`-related actions, with complicated rules for deciding which one applies.
 This is important because `to go` is a very common verb in any language, and you confuse people if you say "let's go by foot to the store" and then get in the car.
 Here's a partial list of examples:

-* `Iść`: To go by foot, walking, but only if that going *doesn't* happen reglarly, repeatedly, or continuously.
+* `Iść`: To go by foot, walking, but only if that going *doesn't* happen regularly, repeatedly, or continuously.
-* `Chodzić`: To go by foot, walking, but only if that going *does* happen reglarly, repeatedly, or continuously.
+* `Chodzić`: To go by foot, walking, but only if that going *does* happen regularly, repeatedly, or continuously.
-* `Jechać` : To go by car or other wheeled transportation, but only if that going *doesn't* happen reglarly, repeatedly, or continuously.
+* `Jechać` : To go by car or other wheeled transportation, but only if that going *doesn't* happen regularly, repeatedly, or continuously.
-* `Jeździć` : To go by car or other wheeled transportation, but only if that going *does* happen reglarly, repeatedly, or continuously.
+* `Jeździć` : To go by car or other wheeled transportation, but only if that going *does* happen regularly, repeatedly, or continuously.
 * `Pójść` : To go in some other way that I don't understand TODO
 * `Pojechać` : To go in some other way that I also don't understand TODO
 * `Polecieć` : To go by airplane, or to hurry, metaphorically as fast as an airplane.
-* `Wchodzić` : To go *into* some location, but only if that going *does* happen reglarly, repeatedly, or continuously.
+* `Wchodzić` : To go *into* some location, but only if that going *does* happen regularly, repeatedly, or continuously.
-* `Wychodzić` : To go *out of* some location but only if that going *does* happen reglarly, repeatedly, or continuously.
+* `Wychodzić` : To go *out of* some location but only if that going *does* happen regularly, repeatedly, or continuously.

 That last pair of examples, `Wchodzić` vs `Wychodzić`, will appear again in the following section, regarding very subtle phonetic distinctions between pairs of opposites.

 Anyway, we see that if you want to choose the correct form of `to go`, you'll need to know not only whether or not the going is a special case/rare occurence vs commonly-repeated action, but also what method of transportation is relevant, and perhaps some other facts too.
 There are similar variations for other verbs, such as `to carry` manually vs. by wheeled transportation, and also similar patterns for regularity-vs-a-one-time-deal, but `to go` exhibits these traits most strongly.

 This is one example of a more general pattern in Polish where common words tend to be super-irregular.
 This is true in many languages, but more so in Polish.
 The classic example is the word for `man`, which is `mężczyzna`.
 It's gramatically female but semantically male.
 There are a bunch more examples such as `dentist` and `daddy`, but they're not super-germane to our discussion so we'll not dwell on them here.

 ## Very subtle phonetic distinctions between pairs of opposites